-Repair of the primary frontal dune may occur at any time of the year should the necessity arise.
-Small dune openings on Town property, resulting from the creation of unpermitted access paths, other human alterations, or natural damage from storms, will be repaired by the Town of Hull under the supervision of the Conservation Administrator (or in her/his absence the Conservation Commission).
+Repair of critical primary frontal dune may occur at any time of the year should the necessity arise.
+Dune openings on Town property, resulting from the creation of unpermitted access paths, other human alterations, or natural damage from storms, will be repaired by the Town of Hull under the supervision of the Conservation Administrator (or in her/his absence the Conservation Commission).
+Repairs needed in areas near or in NHESP-designated Priority and Estimated Habitats during critical habitat seasons will involve consultation with CWP.
 The Town will use appropriate grain-size sand to repair the opening.
 Repaired openings should be planted with beach grass as soon as practicable to stabilize the dune.
-Larger dune restoration projects must be permitted through the Conservation Commission.
+Larger dune restoration projects must be permitted through the Conservation Commission and targeted during the rare shorebird habitat offseason.